license tests codecov PyPI version downloads commits

 pyaudio not installed (D)

-sounddevice not installed (D)
+sounddevice NOT installed (D)

-simpleaudio NOT installed (D)
+simpleaudio not installed (D)

 soundcard not installed (D)